Limiting Sets for Digital Cones and Suspensions: Abstract

 \section{Abstract}

 Cone and suspension constructions have been introduced in digital topology, modeled on those of classical topology.
-For digital cones and suspensions, and for some related digital images, we find $(m,n)$-limiting sets; especially $(0,0)$-limiting (freezing) sets.
+For digital cones and suspensions, and for some related digital images, we find freezing and cold sets.

 Key words and phrases: digital topology, digital image, cone, suspension, freezing set, cold set, limiting set

 MSC: 54B20, 54C35